Skills: Speaking, Listening

 Preliminary Preparation: Not required

-Immediate Preparation: If possible, arrange the participants in a circle or a semi-circle.
+Immediate Preparation.
+If possible, arrange the game participants so that they are sitting or standing in a circle or a semi-circle.

 How to Play.
 To begin the competition, you ask the only question and the students take it in turns to answer it.
 A typical game might start something like this: